• English

 Where to Stay and Dine in Fujairah: Accommodation and Food Options

 When it comes to dining, Fujairah offers a diverse selection of cuisine, ranging from traditional Emirati dishes to international favorites.
-Some of the top restaurants in Fujairah include Al Meshwar Restaurant, which specializes in traditional Emirati cuisine and seafood, and the Views Restaurant, which offers a range of international dishes and stunning views of the surrounding landscapes.
+Some of the top restaurants in Fujairah include Al Meshwar Restaurant, which specializes in conventional Emirati cuisine and seafood, and the Views Restaurant, which offers a range of international dishes and stunning views of the surrounding landscapes.
 In addition, there are numerous cafes and fast-food outlets throughout the emirate, catering to those looking for a quick bite to eat.

 Tips for Visiting Fujairah: Travel Essentials and Safety